 Disease CourseTop of page

-The clinical signs of Trypanosoma evansi infection can vary dramatically depending on host species.
+The clinical signs of Trypanosoma evansi infection can vary dramatically depending on host species and disease stage.
 Even within a host species, there can be variability in clinical signs in different geographical areas.
 However, in general, disease signs include fever, anaemia, loss of appetite, weight loss, nervous signs, abortion, cachexia, and death.
 Surra is primarily a disease of camelids and equines, in which the typical clinical disease course is described here.

 In horses, the incubation period is 1-4 weeks (sometimes up to 8 weeks), after which fever develops with high peaks (up to 44°C) corresponding to parasitaemia levels.
 Other signs, such as weakness, lethargy, anemia, and severe weight loss follow.
 Additionally, petechial haemorrhages on the eyelids and vulvar and vaginal mucosa can occur, as can haemorrhaging into the anterior chamber of the eye.
 As in camels, abortion, nervous signs, and oedema of the abdomen, testicles or udder are clinical signs of surra in horses.
 Other equines, such as donkeys, asses, and mules can become infected with T. evansi, but appear to have lower susceptibility compared to horses (Desquesnes et al., 2013).